Direct, physically motivated derivation of triggering probabilities for spreading processes on generalized random

 We have shown that the probability of a single infected node generating a global spreading event can be derived in a straightforward way for spreading processes on a very general class of correlated random networks.
 Our approach brings a physical intuition to the problem, and while more sophisticated mathematical analyses arrive at the same results, and are certainly useful for more detailed investigations, they are burdened with some degree of inscrutability.

-\acknowledgments PSD was supported by NSF CAREER Award \# 0846668; KDH was supported by VT-NASA EPSCoR; JLP was supported by NIH grant \# K25-CA134286.
-The authors are grateful for the computational resources provided by the Vermont Advanced Computing Center which is supported by NASA (NNX 08A096G).
+\acknowledgments We appreciate discussions with Braden Brinkman.
+KDH was supported by VT-NASA EPSCoR and a Boeing fellowship; JLP was supported by NIH grant \# K25-CA134286; PSD was supported by NSF CAREER Award \# 0846668.